Skip to content

 What is the best season for a farmhouse wedding in France?

 May, June, and September are the peak months across most properties.
-Off-season (October to April) is negotiable at most estates and typically runs 20-40% under peak pricing, which is one of the few real cost-saving levers available on the list.
+Off-season (October to April) is negotiable at most estates and typically runs 20-40% under peak pricing, which is one of the few real cost-saving levers available.

 How far in advance should I book a French farmhouse wedding venue?

 12 to 18 months for May, June, and September Saturdays (peak season); 6 to 9 months for shoulder-season Saturdays (April, October) and weekday weddings; 3 to 6 months for off-season Saturdays (November to March).
-The 3 estates that publish verified date availability turn around enquiries fastest.
+Estates that publish verified date availability tend to turn around enquiries fastest.

 On working agricultural setting